jaehyunjoo/IBP_Linear_Gaussian_Latent_Factor_Model/README.md

 Default setting: used 100 6x6 images with an upper bound of K = 6 via 1000 MCMC iterations.

-Resuting outputs will be saved in a separate folder and visualized using [David Andrzejewski's code](https://github.com/davidandrzej/PyIBP) (Thanks!!).
+Resuting outputs will be saved in a separate folder and visualized using [David Andrzejewski's code](https://github.com/davidandrzej/PyIBP)(scaledimage.py) that mimics MATLAB imagesc() (Thanks!!).